PLNech/workshop-algolia-zenika/Instructions.md

 - Clone the repository or download [its archive](https://github.com/PLNech/workshop-algolia-zenika/archive/master.zip)
 > `git clone git@github.com:PLNech/workshop-algolia-zenika.git`

-- Connect to your Algolia account and locate:
+- Connect to your Algolia account and get your [credentials](https://www.algolia.com/api-keys):
   - Your APPID
   - Your Admin API Key (for creating/modifying/deleting data)
   - Your Search-only API Key (for searching in your front-end)